 “Harry absolutely loved music therapy.
 He had a huge smile on his face during every session.
 It was wonderful to witness.”

-Harry finally completed his treatment in April 2017 and is now doing brilliantly.
+Harry completed his treatment in April 2017 and is now doing brilliantly.

-“Harry is now 7yrs old and looks like he’s 10... chemo certainly didn’t hold back Harry’s growth!
+“Harry is now seven years old and looks like he’s 10!
+Chemo certainly didn’t hold back his growth!
 He started junior school in September, plays football, tennis and swims.”

 “The biggest thing for me, was having someone there who understood.
 I knew I could talk everything through with Bianca, I didn’t have to explain myself and she really helped normalise my situation.”